tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 </section>
 ```

-Now, let's build the TailwindCSS and then test our app:
+Now, let's build our TailwindCSS styles and then test our app:

 ```bash
 php artisan tailwindcss:build
 ```

+> **Note**
-You may prefer to keep a watcher running, which you can do by using the `php artisan tailwindcss:watch` command instead of the build one.
+> You may prefer to keep a watcher running, which you can do by using the `php artisan tailwindcss:watch` command instead of the build one.

 Now, the flash messages should appear, then fade away and if you inspect the DOM after they disappear, they should be gone!